 - Bake loaves for 12 minutes at 450 degrees and then decrease the temperature to 400 degrees and bake another 20-25 minutes or until the internal temperature reads 210 - 212 degrees on an instant-read thermometer.
 If the loaves start to over-brown loosely tent them with foil.
 If your oven has a hot spot move the loaves around to allow them to brown evenly.

 Depending on the time of year and the humidity levels in your kitchen.
 If you have high humidity your dough may be super sticky. you may need to add an additional 1/2 cup (60g) of bread flour to the recipe.
 Whole grains: I make my mix of whole grains.
 I use what I have handy at the time I make the mix.
 I mix equal parts of any combination of cracked wheat, rolled oats, steel cut oats, hulled sunflower seeds, pumpkin seeds, and flax seeds; I love to use the ancient grains farro, amaranth, teff, freekeh, millet, and Kamut.
-If you can find cracked varieties of the ancient grain, use them.
-If not, I briefly pulse a mixture of ancient grains in the Vitamix or Blendtec blender to break them up.
+I very coarsely grind the ancient grains before I use them.
+If you don't have a grain mill look for cracked varieties of the ancient grain, use them.
+If not, briefly pulse a mixture of ancient grains in the Vitamix or Blendtec blender to break them up.
 This helps them absorb moisture and soften.
 If you have only a few of the suggested grains, use what you have.
 There is no perfect combination.
 It is a matter of what you have and what you like.
 Sprinkle about 1/3 of a cup of the whole grains on your work surface to roll the loaves in.
 You can use more or less depending on how many whole grains you want on the outside of the loaf.
 Egg wash or a little corn syrup and water(dairy-free) also work well for helping the grains adhere to the loaf.
 Don't put the Egg wash or corn syrup and water in a spray bottle.
-There is usually some flour on the outside of the loaf, if you mist the loaf with a little water, the water and flour form a "paste" that also works great for gluing the grains to the loaf.
+There is usually some flour on the outside of the loaf, or very lightly dust the loaf with some flour.
+Then, if you mist the loaf with a little water, the water and flour form a "paste" that also works great for gluing the grains to the loaf.
 If you don't have baking steel, you can bake the bread on a sheet pan.
 The steel will give a crispier crust.